jillmpla/linuxkernelproject/README.md

 <b>A loadable Linux Kernel Module (LKM) that can read and write between user-space and kernel-space, via /proc.</b>

-Focus was placed on learning about and understanding /proc, how to communicate between user-space and kernel-space, as well as how to load and unload Kernel modules while the kernel is running.
+Focus was placed on learning about and understanding /proc, how to communicate between user-space and kernel-space, as well as how to load and unload kernel modules while the kernel is running.

 <b>Overview:</b>